campbellim/mysql/README.md

 # mysql

-First we initialize the document using Node
+First we initialize the document using Node.
 ![Image of initial] (first.png)

-We are given a selection of products to purchase
+We are given a selection of products to purchase.
 ![Image of products] (second.png)